wvanderp/isOsmComplete/FUTURE.md

-# the future dreams of this project
+# The future dreams of this project

 in this document i will write down some ideas i have for this project.

-## the cia world factbook
+## The CIA world factbook

-I am currently working on a script that would use some of the facts in the cia factbook to compare to osm.
+I am currently working on a script that would use some of the facts in the CIA factbook to compare to OSM.

-I am focusing on the power generation section, because it is the most interesting to me.
+I am focusing on the power generation section because it is the most interesting to me.

-its current state can be found in the `collect/countries/fromSource/factbook` file.
-Im stuck on how to get the data out of osm because the power generation is duplicated on for example the generator and the site.
+Its current state can be found in the `collect/countries/fromSource/factbook` file.
+I'm stuck on how to get the data out of OSM because the power generation is duplicated on, for example, the generator and the site.

 ## statistics sites

-there are many sites offering statistics. they are often government or ngo sites. they often have a lot of data, but it is often hard to get to. i would like to make a script that can get data from these sites.
+There are many sites offering statistics.
+They are often government or NGO sites.
+They often have a lot of data, but it is often hard to get to.
+I would like to make a script that can get data from these sites.

 <https://data.worldbank.org/>
 <https://cbs.nl/en-gb>

-## mcdonald's in many countries
+## McDonald's in many countries

 <https://en.wikipedia.org/wiki/List_of_countries_with_McDonald%27s_restaurants>